FamilySearch/GEDCOM.io/_pages/yaml-file-format.md

     <tr><th>Allowed by</th><td><code>type: uri</code></td></tr>
     </tbody></table>

-    When combined with the fragment identifer of a URI, creates a brief name or label to show to users to describe the fragment identifier.
+A recommended brief name or label for a fragment identifier, to show to users.
+Labels are user-centric; for programmer-centric explanations of the concept, see `specification`.

-    It is recommended that applications use this instead of `label` in UI elements.
+Labels are short to fit in forms and other constrained-space UI elements; for more detailed text see `help text`.

     By being present in the YAML file, this field also implies that the URI should have a fragment identifier appended to it when used.